Nelsoncrasta/NETFLIX-DATA-ANALYTICS-PROJECT/README.md

 - **Global Talent Development:**
   Investigate why median IMDb votes are declining despite more releases—experiment with marketing strategies, improved recommendation algorithms, and staggered global launches.

-- **Engagement Revitalization**:
-  Look for listings with high availability and good reviews for a better experience.

 ---

 ## Future Work